xddxdd/nix-kernelsu-builder/README.md

 A set of nix packages (derivations) to build Android `boot.img` and AnyKernel installation zip files for given kernel source code.

-> This code is for my personal use and is for reference only.
-I do not guarantee stability or backwards compatibility.

 # Packages

 Currently I build boot images for 3 devices: